The Windows Tools is a single folder that provides access to 36 built-in Windows 11 utilities. Here’s how to access it on Windows 11.

 1. Click on the Windows 11 Search and type Windows Tools.

-3. If you want to pin the folder to the Taskbar, right-click on the Windows Tools folder on the Windows 11 search and select Pin to Taskbar.
+3. If you want to pin the folder to the Taskbar, right-click on the Windows Tools folder in the Windows 11 search and select Pin to Taskbar.

 3. Open Windows Tools Using the RUN dialog

-The easiest way to access the Windows Tools on Windows 11 is by using the RUN dialog box.
+The easiest way to access the Windows Tools in Windows 11 is to use the RUN dialog box.

 4. Open Windows Tools Using the Command Prompt